-In this study, we included 102 critically ill Covid-19 patients admitted in ICUs at two different private hospitals in Karachi, Pakistan.
+This study included 102 critically ill Covid-19 patients admitted in ICUs at two different private hospitals in Karachi, Pakistan.
 In this cohort mean age of the patients was 63.2+/-13.2 years.
 57.8% were over 60 years of age, 37.3% were between 41-60 years and remained below 40 and above 18.
 Male patients were 56.9%.
 Hypertension, diabetes mellitus, and IHD were most frequently found co-morbidities (Table I).
-Electrolyte levels at the time of admission were assessed and found abnormal in 90.2% Covid-19 patients.
-Where only 1 abnormal level was found in 22(21.6%), 2 in 30(29.4%), 3 in 20(19.6%), 4 in 16(15.7%), 5 in 3(2.9%) and 6 abnormal electrolytes found in 1(1%) patients.
+Electrolyte levels at admission were assessed and found abnormal in 90.2% Covid-19 patients.
+Where only 1 abnormal level was found in 22(21.6%), 2 in 30 (29.4%), 3 in 20(19.6%), 4 in 16(15.7%), 5 in 3(2.9%) and 6 abnormal electrolytes found in 1(1%) patients.
 Approximately 70% of patients had more than one electrolyte imbalance.
 64.7% patients had hyponatremia, 40.2% hypermagnesemia, 36.3%, hypocalcemia, 31.4%, 23.5% hyperchloremia, and 20.6% were found to have hyperphosphatemia.
-The most common abnormalities found in our study were hyponatremia, hypermagnesemia, and hypocalcemia, while less frequent abnormalities were hypokalemia, hyperkalemia, hypochloremia, hypomagnesemia, and hypophosphatemia.
-(Figure I) 71.6% of patients required non-invasive respiratory support and the remaining 28.4% needed invasive mechanical ventilators.
-The mean ICU stay of Covid-19 patients was 7.4+/-5.8 days while overall hospital stay was 10.1+/-6.4 days.
+The most common abnormalities found in our study were hyponatremia, hypermagnesemia, and Hypocalcemia, while less frequent abnormalities were hypokalemia, hyperkalemia, hypochloremia, hypomagnesemia, and hypophosphatemia.
+(Figure I) 71.6% of patients required noninvasive respiratory support, and the remaining 28.4% needed invasive mechanical ventilators.
+The mean ICU stay of Covid-19 patients was 7.4+/-5.8 days, while overall hospital stay was 10.1+/-6.4 days.
 Furthermore, 37.3% of patients died.
 (Table I)

-Comparison of overall electrolyte abnormalities with demographic, clinical profile, and outcome of the patients was done.
-Most of the factors had no statistical difference (P-value > 0.05), while gender and outcome respiratory support had a significant association with electrolyte abnormality (P-value<0.05).
+A comparison of overall electrolyte abnormalities with demographic, clinical profile, and outcome of the patients was made.
+Most of the factors had no statistical difference (P-value > 0.05), while gender and respiratory outcome support had a significant association with electrolyte abnormality (Pvalue<0.05).
 (Table I)

-A comparison of electrolyte abnormalities with the outcome of the patients was done.
-Although there was no statistical difference was found (P-value>0.05) the frequencies showed there is a high prevalence of electrolyte abnormalities in patients who died.
-Patients who died, among them 31.6% had hypocalcemia, 44.7% had hyponatremia.
+A comparison of electrolyte abnormalities with the outcome of the patients was made.
+Although no statistical difference was found (P-value>0.05), the frequencies showed a high prevalence of electrolyte abnormalities in patients who died.
+Among patients who died, 31.6% had Hypocalcemia, 44.7% had hyponatremia.
 Respiratory support showed a significant association with patient outcomes.
-Out of all patients who needed invasive mechanical ventilation only 20.3% survived.
-On the other hand, 79.7% of those who were on noninvasive ventilation could survive.
-ICU and hospital stay was relatively higher in patients who had electrolyte abnormalities as well as who died in comparison to the patients who survived.
-While there was no difference observed in-hospital stay among patients who died or survived.
+Out of all patients who needed invasive mechanical ventilation, only 20.3% survived.
+On the other hand, 79.7% of those on noninvasive ventilation could survive.
+ICU and hospital stay was relatively higher in patients who had electrolyte abnormalities and who